citp/BlockSci/README.rst

 - *Testing:* We welcome contributions that extend or improve our existing Python test suite.
 We also welcome improvements of the `testchain-generator`_ that we use to generate a synthetic blockchain to run tests against.
 - *Code contributions:* If you're interested in making larger code contributions (e.g., adding new features, extensive rewrites of existing code), please contact us first.

-Please note that the ``master`` branch does not necessarily contain the latest version of BlockSci.
 We're currently working on a new version on the `v0.6 branch`_.
 Most contributions should use this development branch as a starting point.
+(The development branch can be unstable at times.
+The master branch contains the last stable version for which an AMI was released.
+All other branches are feature branches that shouldn't be used.)

 .. _testchain-generator: https://github.com/citp/testchain-generator
 .. _v0.6 branch: https://github.com/citp/BlockSci/tree/v0.6